 Distribution: Victoria only

 ULE (Useful Life Expectancy): 100+ years

 The Blackburn & District Environment Protection Fund

-Current environmental grants are supporting planting activities at Masons Road Reserve, Blackburn and in residential gardens surrounding 25 Holland Road in Blackburn South.
+So far, in the 2017-2018 financial year, three environmental grants have been made available for planting indigenous plants, at Orchard Grove Primary School (Blackburn South), Masons Road Reserve (Blackburn) and in residential gardens surrounding 25 Holland Road in Blackburn South.
 Funding has also been pledged to support Council’s Gardens for Wildlife program for 2018.

 Donations can be made by: